foliovision/fv-all-in-one-seo-pack/readme.txt

 == Changelog ==

+= Version 1.6.24 - 16 May 2014 =
+* Improvement - all images from content are available for Facebook Open Graph now

 = Version 1.6.23 - 15 April 2014 =
 * Bugfix - "Use Categories for META keywords" option couldn't be turned on
 * Bugfix - PHP warnings